AntaresSimulatorTeam/antares-xpansion/docs/user guide/1-prepare-a-simulation.md

 ***Figure*** ***9** - Candidates for investment and decommissioning on the same link from an ANTARES study*

-Warnings : the hourly availability time series of thermal generation CCG in ANTARES should be higher than the sum of the availability currently installed with the new potential buildable (availability of CCG cluster in the virtual node *fr\_ccg* \> 330 x 19 + 330 x 50 with this example).
+> :warning: Warnings : the hourly availability time series of thermal generation CCG in ANTARES should be higher than the sum of the availability currently installed with the new potential buildable (availability of CCG cluster in the virtual node *fr\_ccg* \> 330 x 19 + 330 x 50 with this example).